How To Secure Nginx with Let's Encrypt on Ubuntu 18.04

 Your certificates are downloaded, installed, and loaded.
 Try reloading your website using

 https:// and notice your browser’s security indicator.
 It should indicate that the site is properly secured, usually with a green lock icon.
 If you test your server using the SSL Labs Server Test, it will get an A grade.

 Now that you’ve obtained your SSL certificate, the final step is to test the renewal process.

 Step 5 — Verifying Certbot Auto-Renewal

 Let’s Encrypt’s certificates are only valid for ninety days.
 This is to encourage users to automate their certificate renewal process.
 The

-certbot package we installed takes care of this for us by adding a renew script to
+certbot package you installed takes care of this by adding a renew script to

 /etc/cron.d.
 This script runs twice a day and will automatically renew any certificate that’s within thirty days of expiration.